Ant Weight Competition

 SCHEDULE

-June 4th 2024 – First meeting, Safety Discussion and initial KOP components released to competitors.
+June 4th 2025 – First meeting, Safety Discussion and initial KOP components discussed with competitors.

 RESOURCES